dvaud/TextReplacer/README.md

 Bye

 Also quick tutorial: if you want to run the program go to bin/Debug and download the **TextReplacer.exe** file, if you want to see the code open **Program.cs**

+Created on 2025.01.03. for a personal project, uploaded on 2025.01.05. in case anyone wants something like this.